 but people will never forget how you made them feel.

-I have put together a list of 47 things that make people happy.
-These are some ideas that have helped me put a smile on people’s faces and have made them laugh or feel good.
+I have put together 47 ideas on how to make someone happy.
+These methods have helped me put a smile on a face and make a person laugh or feel good.

-Now not all of these ways on how to make a person happy would work for everyone.
-But if you can make others happy, whenever you wish, even with one of these ideas, I would hit a jackpot.
-Not you, I. You see?
-(You are making someone happy, and, in turn, you are happier, which serves my purpose.)
+Now not all of these things that make people happy would work for everyone.
+But if you can make someone smile, whenever you wish, even with one of these ideas, I would hit a jackpot.
+Not you, I. Do you see?
+(You are making people happy, and, in turn, you are happier, which serves my purpose.)

 Now go.
 Read.
 Apply.
 Share.
 Smile.

-Not in a sort of I-have-to way but in a childish, innocent, sparkly eyes manner.
-Your wife or friend or father would be a bit happier when they see your frequent smiles.
-And for strangers, think that this could be the first, and maybe the last, encounter with that person, and we at least owe each other a smile.
-Don’t expect a smile in reciprocation always because not everyone in the world is reading my article.
+Our wives and friends and fathers would be a bit happier if they see us smiling.
+But why should we be smiling at strangers?
+Well, this could be our first, and maybe the last, encounter with that person, and we owe each other a smile, at least.
+We shouldn’t expect a smile in reciprocation always (because not everyone in the world is reading my article).

 2. Tell your partner you love them, especially when you are angry with them.